You HATE that his new girlfriend is around YOUR kids. Here's why your opinion doesn't matter ...

-Talk for five minutes with any divorced person and it seems nearly everyone has a gripe about their ex: "Can you believe what he/she did now?!
-What a self-serving crazy person!"
+Talk for five minutes with any divorced person and you'll soon hear a gripe about their ex: "Can you believe what he/she did now?!
+What a self-serving assh*le!"

 Was I jealous?
 Actually, no. Not in the least.
 He and I were not in love, so when we split, I felt pretty nonchalant about the idea of him meeting someone new.
-I wished him well in that regard.
+I truly wished him well in that department.

-What's crazy is that, at the start of our separation, my ex is the one who insisted on all sorts of rules about how we could and could not introduce a new love interest to our daughter.
+What's crazy is that, at the start of our separation, my ex is the one who insisted on strict rules regarding how we could and could not introduce a new love interest to our daughter.
 Items on his "how to move on" list?
-Our daughter was not allowed to meet a new partner in either of our lives until we knew we were marrying that person (uhm, say what?!) and that (when that time came) the ex-spouse was to meet that special someone new before our daughter ever did.
+Our daughter was not allowed to meet a new partner in either of our lives until we knew we were marrying that person (uhm, say what?!) and that (when that time came) the ex-spouse was to meet that "someone new" before our daughter ever did.

-But, here's the thing ... even though I took huge issue with a lot about how my ex's new relationship unfolded in our daughter's life, I bit my tongue and kept quiet about 90 percent of it.
+But, here's the thing ... even though I took HUGE issue with a lot about how my ex's new relationship unfolded in our daughter's life, I bit my tongue and kept quiet about 90 percent of it.

 1. If I don't have legal grounds to complain, I need to shut up about it.

 A very hard pill to swallow?
 Yes.
-But the truth is (as my lawyer matter-of-factly explained) that unless our child is in clear physical danger (abuse, neglect, etc.) or either party "significantly or consistently" violates terms of our legal custody agreement (child support, visitation, information sharing, etc.) the court simply doesn't give a f*ck about what upsets either one of us personally.
+But the truth is (as my lawyer explained) that unless our children are in clear physical danger (abuse, neglect, etc.) or either party "significantly or consistently" violates terms of our legal custody agreement (child support, visitation, information sharing, etc.) the court simply doesn't give a f*ck about what upsets us personally.
 (Boo-hoo.
 Too bad.
+No one cares.
 Buh-bye!)

-Like it or not, what my ex does and who he allows around our daughter during his visitation is his judgment call to make, just like the same is true when our daughter is home with me on "Mama weeks".
+Like it or not, what my ex, or your ex, does and who they allows around our children during their visitation is his judgment call to make, just like the same is true when our kids are home with us.
 And that is perhaps the most terrifying reality a divorced parent must face.
 Is it not?
 No longer having full control over who is around our children anymore.

-Oh, our big mommy and daddy egos — always so certain that the way we do something is the one and only right way it can be done.
-And, of course, our exes are straight up villains if they dare to deviate from that, right?
+Oh, our big mommy and daddy egos — always so certain that the way we do something is the one and only right way.
+And, of course, our exes are vile villains if they dare to deviate from that way, right?
 I occasionally fall prey to this ego trip, too.

 3. How would I feel in his shoes?

 Sure, my ex made a big, ridiculous stink with the whole "good faith" new relationship rules that he immediately broke, but I'd like to think that occurred because he wasn't in a new relationship yet.
 Our marriage was a very unhappy one.
 And I think when he suddenly did find new love, he just wanted to protect it.
 And while I certainly did not appreciate some of his choices, I understand his instinct to keep that new joy as safe as possible.

 My ex has every right to move on and be happy on his own terms.
 Just like I have the right to do the same (and have happily done so).
 I mean, isn't moving on the whole point of divorce?